-Mosquitoes eat the blood of mammals.
-Mosquitoes are carriers (vectors) for many diseases, most commonly of West Nile Virus and Eastern Equine Encephalitis (EEE).
-Mosquitoes bite until the first heavy frost (usually end of October).
-Everyone participating in outdoor activities should take actions to protect themselves from mosquito bites.
+Mosquitoes are carriers (vectors) for many diseases, including West Nile Virus (WNV), Eastern Equine Encephalitis (EEE), and Zika Virus.
+The species of mosquitoes that carry WNV and EEE are found in Rhode Island and bite until the first heavy frost (usually the end of October).
+The species of mosquitoes that carry Zika Virus are not known to be in Rhode Island any time of year.
+Everyone who participates in outdoor activities should take actions to protect themselves from mosquito bites.

 What You Should Do

 Put screens on windows and doors.
 Fix screens that have holes.